john-kurkowski/john-kurkowski.github.io/_drafts/good-ideas-from-mobile-design-that-are-good-everywhere.md

       of mobile experience taking over where you might not expect, in applying for jobs.

-[^3]: In [A Personal History of Modeless Text Editing and Cut/Copy-Paste],
-      Larry Tesler says a mode is "a state of the user interface that lasts for a period of time, is not associated with any particular object, and has no role other than to place an interpretation on operator input."
-      So, modes only burden the user.
-The advice to avoid them continues the usability theme of Don't Make Me Think.

 [PageSpeed Insights]: http://developers.google.com/speed/pagespeed/insights/
 [PageSpeed Insights - johnkurkowski.com]: http://developers.google.com/speed/pagespeed/insights/?url=http%3A%2F%2Fjohnkurkowski.com
 [10 Usability Heuristics]: http://www.nngroup.com/articles/ten-usability-heuristics/